orangejuicetin/til/README.md

 # Today I Learned

-accumulating all the lessons along the way
+accumulating all the lessons along the way, shoutout to @jakelazaroff for first showing me this idea!

 ---